Wilmer Flores Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 9.0 K/9, the 10th-best in MLB.
+- The 9.0 strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in the league.

-- The Padres have a 3.88 team ERA that ranks sixth among all MLB pitching staffs.
+- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.86).

-- The lefty last pitched on Monday against the St. Louis Cardinals, when he tossed seven scoreless innings while giving up two hits.
+- The right-hander last appeared on Tuesday against the St. Louis Cardinals, when he went six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.